davified/refactoring-exercise/refactoring_notebooks.md

 - no tests for data transformations (e.g. cell 17 onwards)
 - cell 18, 19 (mutation to `dataset` outside of a function)
 - duplication in model training code.
 Can extract to a function.
+- duplication in EDA code.
+Can extract to a function.
 - duplication in how test_df and train_df are joined.
 Why not just join it once, and use the combined df for all data transformations?